Switchful Logo

 Some internet service providers (ISPs) will give you a discount of around $5 per month to sign up for paperless billing and automatic payments.
 Often, providers will advertise their plans with these discounts already included, so if you don't sign up for paperless billing and auto-pay, your bill could be higher than you thought.
 As a bonus, you're less likely to forget to pay your bill if it's on auto-pay.

-2. Buy your own router
+2. Buy your own modem and router

 Learn how to choose a modem and router.